List of chairpersons of the State Bank of India

 The inaugural officeholder was the Indian railway minister John Matthai, while Raj Kumar Talwar holds the unique distinction of having been in office for the longest time.
-P. C. Bhattacharya also held the post of governor of Reserve Bank of India.
+H. V. R. Iengar and P. C. Bhattacharya also held the post of governor of the Reserve Bank of India.
+Borra Venkatappaiah also held the post of the Deputy governor of the Reserve Bank of India.

 Although the State Bank of India, through its predecessors, the Imperial Bank of India and others, has existed in some form since 1806, this article strives to list only those chairmen who have headed the bank since its formation in its modern form, that is since 1955.

-Dinesh Kumar Khara is the current chairman of the State Bank of India since 7 October 2020.
+Challa Sreenivasulu Setty is the current chairman of the State Bank of India since 28 August 2024.